ECSlidingViewController/ECSlidingViewController/README.md

 ## Example Workspace Projects

 A good way to learn how to use `ECSlidingViewController` is to go through the example apps in Examples.xcworkspace.
-Each example has a README with an explaination of how things are done.
+Each example has a README with an explanation of how things are done.

 * [BasicMenu](Examples/BasicMenu/).
 Complete example using Storyboards with minimal code.
 * [LayoutDemo](Examples/LayoutDemo/).
 This is a universal app showcasing the layout.